 This method involves wrapping the brisket midway through cooking to speed up the stall.
 As a result, you’ll end up with juicy and soft meat.
 You can cover the brisket in aluminum foil or parchment paper.

 If you like your bark crispy, it’s better to go with parchment paper as the aluminum paper will create a tight seal, softening the bark.
+Eventually, to slice the brisket perfectly you need to have good quality brisket knife.

 Oven Roasted Brisket